Dewald Brevis: International career

 In April 2023, he was named in South Africa A's first-class and List A squad for their tour to Sri Lanka.

 Dewald Brevis received his first international callup on 14 August 2023, when he was named in the South African squad to take on Australia.
 He played his first international T20 on 30 August 2023 against Australia in Durban in a disappointing showing with the bat.

 He made his Test cricket debut on June 28, 2025, which included him making a quickfire knock of 51 off 41 where he recorded 3 fours and 4 sixes.
 He had a 95 run partnership with Titans teammate Lhuan-dre Pretorius, Who was also on debut, which saved South Africa from an early collapse.

 In August 2025, during the second T20I against Australia, he scored an unbeaten 125* off 56 balls and broke Faf du Plessis's record (119) of highest individual score by a South African cricketer in T20Is.
 He also became the youngest South African cricketer to score a century in T20Is.
 He also scored the fastest hundred against Australia in T20Is as well as the highest T20I score against Australia surpassing Ruturaj Gaikwad who scored 123 off 57 in late 2023.

-He made his ODI debut against Australia on August 19, 2025, he scored 6 runs of 2 deliveries.
+He made his ODI debut against Australia on August 19, 2025, he scored 6 runs off 2 deliveries.

+Brevis made his T20I World Cup debut in the 2026 Men's T20 World Cup against Canada on February 9, 2026, scoring 6 runs off 6 deliveries in a dominant 57 run win for South Africa in their opening game of the World Cup.
+South Africa went on to reach the semi-finals of the World Cup, losing to New Zealand.
+He scored 207 runs across the tournament including 45 off 29 in the Super 8s against India.

+Playing Style

+Brevis is an aggressive right handed middle order batter.
+He is known for his massive "no-look" sixes, in which he strikes the ball with immense power while instantly looking down or away at the ground after connection.
+He employs a balanced, open stance, along with a high backlift and a backfoot to front foot load transfer.
+His swing is characterized by a vertical shoulder rotation, and a high, rapid follow through to impart immense power from the bat to the ball.
+Some of his favorite shots to employ include hitting boundaries down the ground, pick up pulls over long on, and unorthodox ramps, scoops, and sweeps.